 2. U.S. Mint Tour

 More than 50 million coins are produced each year at Denver's United States Mint.
 A behind-the-scenes tour details the history of money and the coin-stamping process, and kids are fascinated by the huge machines that count, sort and bag the coins.
 You'll also see the second-largest deposit of solid-gold bullion in the U.S. after Fort Knox.
-Be sure to book your U.S. Mint tour online in advance.
+Be sure to check out the tour schedule online in advance.

 3. Take the Gondola to Mountain Village